tkishel/pe_tune/README.md

 ## Reference

-This module reads the configuration files on the Primary Master, queries PuppetDB for node group membership to identify PE Infrastructure nodes, queries PuppetDB for processor and memory facts for each PE Infrastructure node, and outputs optimized settings in YAML format use in Hiera.
+This module queries PuppetDB for node group membership to identify PE Infrastructure nodes, queries PuppetDB for processor and memory facts for each PE Infrastructure node, and outputs optimized settings in YAML format use in Hiera.

 ### Output